 It seems the smartphone has become as necessary as Post-It notes in offices across the country.
 However, with this increase in usage comes the potential for security leaks.
 In fact, with a larger corporation, the holes phones create can make your water-tight security as effective as a mesh sieve.

 Surprisingly, the holes made by phones are not from their usage; it’s from their dispositioning.
 When your ITAD program dumps old phones, the data on them can be up for grabs.
 That’s why it is important to take precautions.
 Either invest in a data-wiping program that handles phones, or go with a ITAD company that takes security seriously.

-At Sage, we use Blancco, the world’s best data-erasure software.
+At Sage, we use the world’s best data-erasure software so long as it meets the NIST 800-88 standards.
 And even then, we have a strict legal-hold quarantine area to stage incoming IT assets with sensitive data on them.
 You can be sure with a protocol like ours that data does not leak from your retired devices.